-Artem Terent'ev, filmmaker
+Artem Terent'ev, film artist

 Born in 1992 in Sovetsk, Kaliningrad region, Russia